wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/ransomware-extortion-based-threats/includes/types-attack.md

 #### Phishing

 Phishing uses email or websites to solicit personal information from individuals that then allows the cybercriminal to gain access to unauthorized areas, such as bank accounts or other sensitive fields.
 The email or website used will look very professional and often pretend to come from legitimate organizations, taking advantage of current events to play on public sympathies.
-Although phishing is often used to extract money from users by trickery, the emails can contain attachments which, once opened, lead to a ransomware attack.
+Although phishing is often used to extract money from users by trickery, the emails can contain attachments that, once opened, lead to a ransomware attack.
 It’s estimated that 90 percent of all data breaches are due to a phishing attack, highlighting the fact that the weakest link in any IT system is the user.

 **Example**: In 2016, a hacker organization started sending emails with a Word attachment which, when opened, encouraged users to enable macros.
 In turn, this installed the malicious ransomware and launched a virus called Locky, which encrypted files.
 A link then took users to a website that demanded payment via Bitcoin to release the files.